manqizhou/moETM/README.md

 ## Learning single-cell multi-omic signature of gene regulatory programs by deep embedding topic model

-Please contact (mz335@cornell.edu or xxx) if you have any questions or suggestions.
+Please contact (mz335@cornell.edu or zhanghao.duke@gmail.com or yueli@cs.mcgill.ca or few2001@med.cornell.edu) if you have any questions or suggestions.

 ![model](./model.png?raw=true "Title")